andreavillanes/IAA_Sessions/README.md

 In the case that all sessions go smooth and on time, then this session will be designated as a 75-minute hackathon.
 Here are the planned flow of events:
-    1) Ingest real-time streaming data using Apache NiFi
+<br>1) Ingest real-time streaming data using Apache NiFi
-    2) Process and storage the streaming data using Apache NiFi (bonus points if Apache Spark is used as well)
+<br>2) Process and store the streaming data using Apache NiFi (bonus points if Apache Spark is used as well)
-    3) Use Hive to query the persisted data in order to answer specific queries
+<br>3) Use Hive to query the persisted data in order to answer specific queries
-    4) Use Spark ML to build a preditive model against the persisted data
+<br>4) Use Spark ML to build a preditive model against the persisted data

 -----------------